Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 Reduced risk of injury, especially during exercise or sports, as flexible muscles can withstand more stress and prevent muscle imbalances.

-Less muscle tension and soreness can improve your comfort and reduce pain after workouts or daily activities.
+Less muscle tension and soreness can improve comfort and reduce pain after workouts or daily activities.

-Increased physical and mental relaxation can lower your stress levels, improve your mood, and help you sleep better.
+Increased physical and mental relaxation can lower stress levels, improve mood, and help you sleep better.

-Greater strength, as stretching, can complement your resistance training and help your muscles work more effectively.
+Greater strength, such as stretching, can complement your resistance training and help your muscles work more effectively.

 Increased adaptability to change, as flexibility, can help you cope with unexpected situations and challenges.